-Clackamas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clackamas is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clackamas who work in sales jobs (18.32%), office and administrative support (13.68%), and management occupations (10.89%).
+Clackamas is a decidedly white-collar town, with fully 85.41% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Clackamas is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Clackamas who work in sales jobs (17.16%), office and administrative support (11.55%), and management occupations (10.23%).

-Clackamas is a somewhat ethnically-diverse town.
+Clackamas is a very ethnically-diverse town.
 The people who call Clackamas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clackamas residents report their race to be White, followed by Asian.
+Clackamas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.13% of the town’s residents.
 Important ancestries of people in Clackamas include English, Irish, Italian, and Swedish.